Stability, uniqueness and existence of solutions to McKean-Vlasov SDEs: a multidimensional Yamada-Watanabe approach: Introduction

-The measure state space $\mathscr{P}$, whose topology may be finer than the topology of weak convergence, is required to be admissible in a suitable measurable sense, as introduced in Section~\ref{se:2}.
-For instance, $\mathscr{P}$ may stand for $\mathscr{P}(\mathbb{R}^{m})$, endowed with the Prokhorov metric, or the Polish space $\mathscr{P}_{1}(\mathbb{R}^{m})$ of all measures in $\mathscr{P}(\mathbb{R}^{m})$ with a finite first moment, equipped with the Wasserstein metric.
+The measure state space $\mathcal{P}$, whose topology may be finer than the topology of weak convergence, is required to be admissible in a suitable measurable sense, as introduced in Section~\ref{se:2}.
+For instance, $\mathcal{P}$ may stand for $\mathcal{P}(\mathbb{R}^{m})$, endowed with the Prokhorov metric, or the Polish space $\mathcal{P}_{1}(\mathbb{R}^{m})$ of all measures in $\mathcal{P}(\mathbb{R}^{m})$ with a finite first absolute moment, equipped with the Wasserstein metric.

-In this general framework, the main objective of our work is to establish stability, uniqueness and existence of solutions to McKean-Vlasov SDEs of type \eqref{eq:McKean-Vlasov}.
-Our methodology is based on a \emph{multidimensional Yamada-Watanabe approach} and allows for irregular drift and diffusion coefficients.
-More precisely, our paper offers the following \emph{novel contributions} compared to the existing literature, where on $\Sigma$ we merely impose an Osgood condition on compact sets with random regularity coefficients and $\B$ satisfies the conditions as specified in the following: \begin{enumerate}[(1)] \item \emph{Pathwise uniqueness} for~\eqref{eq:McKean-Vlasov} follows from Corollary~\ref{co:pathwise uniqueness} under a partial Osgood condition on $\B$, and if the drift is independent of $\mu\in\mathscr{P}$, in which case~\eqref{eq:McKean-Vlasov} reduces to an SDE, then this condition is imposed on compact sets only. \item \emph{(Asymptotic) moment stability} for~\eqref{eq:McKean-Vlasov} is inferred from Proposition~\ref{pr:moment stability estimate}, which yields a general \emph{$L^{1}$-comparison estimate}, and stated in Corollary~\ref{co:moment stability} under a partial mixed H\oe lder continuity condition on $\B$ and verifiable integrability conditions on the random partial H\oe lder coefficients with respect to $(x,\mu)\in\R^{m}\times\mathscr{P}$. \item \emph{Exponential moment stability} is asserted by Corollary~\ref{co:exponential moment stability} if $\B$ satisfies a partial Lipschitz condition and the partial Lipschitz coefficients are bounded by a sum of power functions that \emph{determines the moment Lyapunov exponent explicitly}. \item \emph{Pathwise stability} is implied by Corollary~\ref{co:special pathwise stability} if the preceding conditions on $\B$ hold, the random Lipschitz coefficient of $\B$ relative to $\mu\in\mathscr{P}$ is of suitable growth and the Osgood condition on compacts sets on $\Sigma$ is replaced by an $1/2$-H\oe lder condition.
-In particular, the \emph{pathwise Lyapunov exponent is half the moment Lyapunov exponent}. \item Thereby, we show that all these stability results can be obtained under verifiable assumptions \emph{without resorting to the existence of Lyapunov functions}. \item \emph{Existence of unique strong solutions} is established in Theorem~\ref{th:strong existence} in the case that $\B$ and $\Sigma$ are deterministic, $\B$ satisfies a partial affine growth and a partial Lipschitz condition, $\Sigma_{s}(0) = 0$ for all $s\in [t_{0},\infty)$ and the Osgood condition on compact sets for $\Sigma$ holds.
-In particular, $\B$ and $\Sigma$ may fail to be of affine growth. \end{enumerate}
+In this general framework, the main objective of our work is to establish Lyapunov stability, uniqueness and existence of solutions to McKean-Vlasov SDEs of type~\eqref{eq:McKean-Vlasov}.
+Our methodology is based on a \emph{multidimensional Yamada-Watanabe approach} and allows for irregular drifts.
+More precisely, under an Osgood condition on compact sets on $\Sigma$, our paper offers the following \emph{novel contributions} compared to the existing literature: \begin{enumerate}[(1)] \item \emph{Pathwise uniqueness} for~\eqref{eq:McKean-Vlasov} follows from Corollary~\ref{co:pathwise uniqueness} under a partial Osgood condition on $\B$, and if the drift is independent of $\mu\in\mathcal{P}$, in which case~\eqref{eq:McKean-Vlasov} reduces to a SDE, then this condition is imposed on compact sets only.